 Lucky for us, we are not blind.
 We don’t mindlessly follow everything our politicians have to say.
 We question why the government suddenly allowed Roth IRA conversions during the height of the financial crisis.
 We think for ourselves, and that’s why the lot of us are going to be much better off than the rest.

 This post will present examples of various fictitious couples with various income levels and deductions to give you an idea of how much extra you must pay the government in order to get married.
 All data comes from this marriage penalty tax calculator by the Tax Policy Center.
+You will understand when the marriage penalty tax kicks in by income.

 I encourage you to input your own numbers and see what happens after this post as well.
 Remember, please take your anger out on the government, not on me.
 I’m just the investigator trying to shine a bright light on this ludicrous situation.
 Just the fact that I had to spend loads of time figuring out various income permutations to see when the marriage penalty tax kicks in is maddening.